← AirFreek

 Privacy Policy

-Last updated: 8 July 2026 · AirFreek is made by Nsonia LLC.
+Last updated: 20 August 2026 · AirFreek for iOS and Android is made by Nsonia LLC.

 The short version: AirFreek has no accounts, no ads, no analytics, and no